-An urban garden of a renovated mid-century house with a brief from the cleint to create a garden that picked up on the linear design of the house and connected with the newly re-vamped interior.
-This gave us a wonderful oppportunity to try and pick up on some of that mid-century design style whilst keeping the spaces clean and modern.
+For this urban garden of a renovated mid-century house, the client wanted to create a garden that picked up on the linear design of the house and connected with the newly revamped interior.
+This gave us a wonderful oppportunity to pick up on some of that retro mid-century style whilst keeping the spaces clean and modern.

 PAVING | Sawn Grey Sandstone

 PERENNIAL | Sisyrinchium striatum